utk-ink/utk-ink/README.md

 </p>

 - :v: Hola!!!, Welcome to my GitHub.
 I’m **Utkarsh Ankit**.
-- :robot: I’m a Data Scientist and have a deep interest in Artificial Intelligence and Computer Vision works.
+- :bulb: I’m a Data Scientist and have a deep interest in Artificial Intelligence and Computer Vision works.
 - :rocket: Former ISRO and IIT Research Intern.
 - :black_nib: I’m a blogger too, you can find my blogs [here](https://medium.com/@utkarsh.ankit09).